Photography Tutorial: A Quick Start Guide to Understanding Aperture, Shutter Speed and ISO

 On the flip side, faster shutters can freeze moments in time so they're useful in fast moving situations.
 Sports and fast moving pets are frequent examples.
 I personally use faster shutter speeds to capture wildlife, partially to freeze motion but partially to capture more frames in a moment where I'm not sure what will happen.

 One final note on shutter speed, a rough rule of thumb to avoid shaky images is to never shoot below your focal length multiplied by 2.
 So if you’re shooting on a 50mm prime lenses, your shutter speed shouldn’t dip below 1/100th.
 This isn't a hard and fast rule, just a nice starting point when you're working towards getting your settings right.
+This shutter speed explainer has some nice breakdowns of how fast you'll need to set your shutter speed to freeze various movements.

 ISO controls how sensitive your camera sensor is towards light.
 With film, you’d pick your ISO via your roll of film so it translates in a somewhat funny way from film to digital.
 For film, you'd be at the same ISO for your entire roll of film.
 With film photography, you adjust aperture and shutter speed while ISO stays constant.
 For digital photography, you can adjust aperture, shutter speed and ISO.
 In some ways, I feel that fewer variables are incredibly nice but having the ability to adjust ISO with each image gives you greater control.